AirbusDefenceAndSpace/pesto/pesto-cli/docs/package_pesto_project.md

 # Create PESTO project

 The first step to package your processing library is to create a new project.
-We encourage the following naming convention :

-- given xxx a short name for your processing :
-- then call xxx-lib : the processing library,
-- and call xxx-service : the PESTO packaging project.

 In a terminal, use the [pesto init command](pesto_init.md) to create a PESTO project in the desired repository. :